⚠️Call Triple Zero (000) immediately if you think someone is having a heart attack or is in cardiac arrest.

 A cardiac arrest happens suddenly and rapidly.
 It often occurs with no warning.
 The person in cardiac arrest will:

-Sudden cardiac arrest is when the heart suddenly stops beating.
-It is usually caused by an electrical problem inside the heart, but there are other causes too.
-If someone is in cardiac arrest, they will be unresponsive (unconscious) and not breathing normally, or at all.
-Sometimes a heart attack can lead to a sudden cardiac arrest.
+Sometimes a heart attack can lead to a cardiac arrest.
 If you or someone is having a suspected heart attack, getting help as soon as possible can help prevent a cardiac arrest.

 CPR is a combination of mouth-to-mouth rescue breathing and chest compressions.